-If you love to cook, then there’s no doubt about it: You need a mortar and pestle.
-(Or pestle and mortar—however you say it, this tool is essential.)
+If you love to cook, then there’s no doubt about it: You need a pestle and mortar.
+(Or mortar and pestle – however you say it, this tool is essential.)
 Though it looks like something out of The Flintstones, this ancient gadget has been used by cooks consistently for the past 30,000 years, with zero changes to its basic club-and-bowl construction.

-A mortar and pestle has the unique ability to coax flavour out of food by crushing (rather than cutting or grinding).
+A pestle and mortar has the unique ability to bring flavour out of food by crushing (rather than cutting or grinding).
 What this relatively gentle technique does is:

 A) Coaxes essential oils out of spices, garlic, ginger, herbs, and a myriad of other ingredients slowly, breaking down rigid cells more thoroughly than any other method